 The extra mile

-If the workflow is just table stake, our team went above and beyond for the project.
+If the workflow is just table stakes, our team went above and beyond for the project.

 Experiencing the product